Maha Assembly adjourned briefly over suspension of 12 BJP MLAs | Politics

 The Maharashtra Assembly was on Thursday adjourned till the end of the Question Hour over the issue of presence of a BJP MLA, who was among the 12 party legislators suspended for a year during the monsoon session in July 2021.

-Shiv Sena MLA Bhaskar Jadhav said in the House that the judiciary cannot interfere in the proceedings of the legislature.
+Shiv Sena MLA Bhaskar Jadhav initially claimed in the House that the judiciary cannot interfere in the proceedings of the legislature, but later said he was not against the legislators being taken back and wanted to know the status of the resolution which was passed for the suspension.

 The SC had held that the resolution suspending these MLAs beyond the period of the remainder of the session held in July 2021 was ''unconstitutional'' and ''irrational''.